nikkilr88/egghead-asciicasts/angular-2-fundamentals/lessons/angular-2-using-events-and-refs.md

                          // something else
   }
 ```
 If I delete this and type `something else`, and click again, you'll see `something else` is logged out.
-You got to prove that this is a ref to this actual input.
-If you delete this `.value` completely, you'll see that when I save and click the button now, it gives me this actual element.
+You got to prove that this is a ref to this actual `input`.
+If you delete this `.value` completely, you'll see that when I save and click the `button` now, it gives me this actual element.

 ![Element Logged Out](../images/angular-2-using-events-and-refs-logged-element.png)